-One overwhelming factor in a real engagement is the fact that threats can cause harm or even death; this weighs heavily upon the trainee and certainly affects their responses.
-VirTra invented the patented Threat-Fire[TM] device, which simulates return fire with a split-second electric shock.
-VirTra and many instructors consider this ability to safely simulate return fire enhances the effectiveness of any simulation and forces trainees to take the training more seriously.
+In a real engagement threats can cause harm or even death; this weighs heavily upon the trainee and certainly affects their responses.
+VirTra invented the patented Threat-FireTM device, which simulates return fire with a split-second electric shock.
+Many contend that the ability to safely simulate return fire enhances the effectiveness of any simulation and forces trainees to take the training more seriously.